n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 "Halant" or Vedic sign must be reordered so that the "Nukta" appears first.

-This means that the subsequence "Halant,Nukta" is reodered to "Nukta,Halant" and that the subsequence "_Vedic_sign_,Nukta" is reordered to "Nukta,_Vedic_sign".
+This means that the subsequence "Halant,Nukta" is reordered to "Nukta,Halant" and that the subsequence "_Vedic_sign_,Nukta" is reordered to "Nukta,_Vedic_sign".